 Guidelines for preparation of the CPM Report

 The CPM Report contains the consolidated outputs of the ITU-R regarding the conference agenda items.
-The format and the structure of this report is decided by the first session of CPM.
-The following guidelines should be taken into consideration while developing the text of each agenda item.
+The format and the structure of this report is decided by the first session of CPM (CPM-1).
+The following guidelines should be taken into consideration, and alignment, by both the first and second sessions (CPM-2), while developing the text of each agenda item for the CPM Report.

 A2.1 Executive summary

-A2.1.1 An executive summary for each WRC agenda item has to be included in the final CPM text.
+A2.1.1 An executive summary for each WRC agenda item has to be included in the final CPM text in order to facilitate the understanding of its contents by the membership.
+Executive summaries shall be developed by the responsible groups.
 The appointed Chapter Rapporteur may contribute to the preparation of the executive summary.

 A2.1.2 In particular, for each WRC agenda item, the executive summary should describe briefly the purpose of the agenda item, summarize the results of the studies carried out and provide a brief description of the method(s) identified that may satisfy the agenda item.
 The executive summary should be limited to no more than half a page of text.

+A2.1.3 The CPM Steering Committee will develop and distribute a standard template for executive summaries to the responsible groups to ensure conciseness and consistency across WRC agenda items.

+A2.1.3 The CPM Management Team will develop and distribute a standard template for executive summaries to the responsible groups to ensure conciseness and consistency across WRC agenda items.

+A2.1.3 The CPM Steering Committee will develop and distribute a standard template for executive summaries to the responsible groups to ensure conciseness and consistency across WRC agenda items.

 A2.2 Background section

 A2.2.1 The purpose of the background section2 in each agenda item is to provide general information in a concise manner, avoiding repetition or duplication of the text already included in the agenda item or in its associated WRC Resolution.
 It should be limited to no more than half a page of text.